yukinobu/aws-nat-instance-network/README.md

 * `EC2NATInstanceInstanceType`
   * EC2 instance type of the NAT instance.
-  * The default `t4g.small` is on a [free trial until Dec 31st 2023](https://repost.aws/articles/ARdZ3_Qv8TQdyWhmy4npRMRQ/announcing-amazon-ec2-t4g-free-trial-extension).
+  * The default `t4g.nano` is the minimum EC2 running cost.
 * `EC2NATInstanceKeyName`
   * If you want to ssh login to the NAT instance, specify the key pair name.
   * No need to specify if you do not manage NAT instances.